moechofe/lowresrmx/asset.dev/manual.md

         text 2,2,"score:"+str$(score)
         return

-This example is tricky, there is one `RETURN`, two labels and three `GOSUB`.
-The good habit explain above is broken here, but here is the explaination.
+This example has one `RETURN`, two labels and three `GOSUB`.
+The best practice mentioned above is not followed here, but here is the explanation.

-The important things is not the number of `RETURN` appear in the code but the number of times the command is executed.
-User have to understand that one `GOSUB` execution will [increase by one the size of the stack](#stack-subroutine-and-return), and one execution of `RETURN` will reduce the same stack by exactly one.
-If every time the `WAIT VBL` instruction is executed and the stack size is empty: it's a good sign.
-It means that the stack will not be overflowed.
+The important thing is not the number of `RETURN` statements in the code but the number of times the command is executed.
+Users need to understand that one `GOSUB` execution will [increase by one the size of the stack](#stack-subroutine-and-return), and one execution of `RETURN` will reduce the same stack by exactly one.
+If the stack size is empty every time the `WAIT VBL` instruction is executed, it's a good sign.
+It means that the stack will not overflow.

-User can print the current stack using [command `TRACE` from the debugger](#dbg-trace).
+Users can print the current stack using the [debugger `TRACE` command](#dbg-trace).

 #### `ON GOTO`<br>`ON GOSUB`